Research history of Anoplotherium: Cuvier's reconstruction

 Georges Cuvier's published sketch (left) and unpublished sketch with outline (right) of an incomplete skeletal reconstruction of Anoplotherium commune, ~1812.

 In 1812, Cuvier published his summary on his years of research on the two extinct genera that lived in modern-day France.
 Previously cautious about synthesizing information about the two taxa due to potential criticism, Cuvier had the good scientific reputation and information needed to publish his reconstructions of the fossil mammals based on synthesized information.
 Because of A. communes robust build, short limbs, and enormous tail, he hypothesized that its body position, except for its legs, were similar to otters, that A. commune likely exhibited semi-aquatic swimming behaviors within marshy environments.
-According to Cuvier's theory, Anoplotherium was an herbivore that consumed aquatic plants and their roots, had sleek hair like otters or little to no hair like hippopotamuses, and did not have long ears that would have been counterproductive to its aquatic life.
+According to Cuvier's theory, Anoplotherium was a herbivore that consumed aquatic plants and their roots, had sleek hair like otters or little to no hair like hippopotamuses, and did not have long ears that would have been counterproductive to its aquatic life.
 Therefore, Cuvier suggested that underwater quadrupeds like the hippo and water-adapted muroids are living analogues to it.
 In comparison, A. medium adopted a more terrestrial, cursorial lifestyle similar to gazelles or roe deer, grazing on plants or browsing on shrubs and traveling on marshes that A. commune lived in.
 It was thought to have short hair, a timid nature, and lack of rumination that modern ruminants have.
 A. minus was thought to be similar to A. medium but hare-sized.
 Of all species of Anoplotherium to be described and drawn, only A. commune remained accurate, the rest of the reconstructions being erroneous.